40 Popular Idioms And Their Meanings

 No pain, no gain

-Meaning: You have to work hard in order to see results
+Meaning: You have to suffer to see results

 On the ball